 Our history

-In 2022, SPCA (Royal New Zealand Society for the Prevention of Cruelty to Animals) commemorates 150 years of advancing animal welfare in Aotearoa New Zealand.
+SPCA (Royal New Zealand Society for the Prevention of Cruelty to Animals) has a history of more than 150 years of advancing animal welfare in Aotearoa New Zealand.

-Over the decades, we’ve been known as many things, such as the ‘Police Force of the animal world’ or the ‘guardian of sentient creatures’ and many of these descriptions still stand true.
-But it is safe to say our biggest shift over the years has been from expanding the scope of our work from safeguarding animals, to preventing animal abuse before it happens.
+Over the decades, we’ve been known as many things, such as the ‘Police force of the animal world’ or the ‘guardians of sentient creatures’ – and many of these descriptions still stand true.
+But it's safe to say our biggest shift over the years has been from expanding the scope of our work from safeguarding animals, to preventing animal abuse before it happens.

-Our 150th anniversary is a wonderful opportunity to reflect on how far we’ve come as an organisation and the many challenges and successes we’ve seen.
+We've come far as an organisation in the last 150+ years, and have seen many challenges and successes.
 SPCA continues to advocate for better animal welfare and care for many thousands of New Zealand’s companion animals.
-Over the past 150 years, we have seen many positive changes in the animal welfare space, but there is still a way to go to get major legislative change to give our Inspectors greater powers under the law, and increased financial support from Government.
+We have seen many positive changes in the animal welfare space, but there is still a way to go to get major legislative change to give our Inspectors greater powers under the law, and increased financial support from Government.

-SPCA’s work with communities and Government to teach people about animal welfare and improve animal welfare laws is where we see real change taking place that we hope will see all animals treated with compassion and respect in the next 150 years.
+SPCA’s work with communities and Government to teach people about animal welfare and improve animal welfare laws is where we see real change taking place – that we hope will see all animals treated with compassion and respect for the next 150 years, and beyond.The Beginnings

 The very first animal law was passed to protect animals in the United Kingdom in 1822.
 Two years later, the Royal Society for the Prevention of Cruelty to Animals was founded in a London coffee shop in 1824.

-It would take 48 years before the first recorded meeting took place in the South Island, just 32 years after the signing of the Treaty of Waitangi in 1840.
+It would take 48 years before the first recorded meeting took place in the South Island of New Zealand, just 32 years after the signing of the Treaty of Waitangi in 1840.

-Improving the conditions for working animals was a large part of the focus in the early days, with cruelty to horses particularly common.
-Then, looking at the treatment of bobby calves and the transportation of farm animals were other significant issues highlighted for reform.
-SPCA was putting in the hard yards since its beginning to shape the public perception of how animals should be treated.
+Improving conditions for working animals was a large part of our focus in the early days, with cruelty to horses particularly common in society at the time.
+Following this, the treatment of bobby calves and the transportation of farm animals were other significant issues highlighted for reform.
+SPCAput in the hard yards to shape public perceptionof how animals should be treated.

 It was back in 1872 that the first registered society was formed in Canterbury, with the first recorded meeting taking place on 17 June, 150 years ago.

-In the late 1880s SPCA Inspectors were given legal recognition – something which has not changed to this day... and the expansion of SPCA continued nationwide with Wellington, Manawatu, Nelson, Christchurch, and Hawke’s Bay also forming.
+In the late 1880s SPCA Inspectors were given legal recognition – something which has not changed to this day... and the expansion of SPCA continued nationwide with Wellington, Manawatu, Nelson, Christchurch, and Hawke’s Bay Centres opening.

 Fast-forward to 1933 and the Federation of SPCA’s formed to provide the link between all of the separate societies and to have a stronger voice when approaching the Government and Government departments.